Why are cars so heavy?

 Why is reducing weight in vehicles important?

 “Apart from the aerodynamic resistance, the power required to overcome all the driving resistances is directly proportional to the mass of the vehicle” [5].
 Since the body-in-white (BIW) is one of the largest contributors to overall vehicle mass, automakers have been looking at ways to reduce vehicle mass by adopting higher-strength materials that could withstand the required loads while lowering overall vehicle mass [4].
-By reducing the mass automakers are able to build more efficient vehicles and thus make it easier for them to meet fuel economy standards.
+By reducing the mass automakers can build more efficient vehicles and thus make it easier for them to meet fuel economy standards.

 How to make a car structure lightweight?

 Up until recently, the high cost associated with implementing lightweight materials reduced the large-scale adoption of these materials into the automotive industry.
 The average customer was not willing to pay a premium for weight reduction in their automobiles.
-However, as the threat of global warming starts to become more prevalent, CO2 reduction and resource efficiency has become the top priority of many consumers as well as world governments.
-For example, the European Commission is looking to reduce CO2 emissions down to 75 g/km by 2030, down from the current standard set in 2020 of 95 g/km.
+However, as the threat of global warming starts to become more prevalent, CO2 reduction and resource efficiency have become the top priority of many consumers as well as world governments.
+For example, the European Commission is looking to reduce CO2 emissions to 75 g/km by 2030, down from the current standard set in 2020 of 95 g/km.
 [2].
 The three most mainstream solutions for enabling lightweight BIW are:

 - significant usage of high-strength steel (Gen 3 steel)